Call for more information or to book an appointment on the numbers provided below or scroll down to fill out

 Master of Arts (Clinical Psychology) from the University of Melbourne, Victoria

-Catherine is a Bulk Billing Psychologist for those people who have a low income health care concession card and a current mental health treatment plan and a separate referral letter stating the number of sessions authorised.
+Catherine offers Bulk Billing for those people who have a low income health care concession card and a current mental health treatment plan and a separate referral letter stating the number of sessions authorised.

 Bulk billed clients must attend their sessions between 9am- 4pm.

-Standard fees of $190 apply to clients treated without a health care concession card.
+Fees apply to clients treated without a health care concession card.
 Full fee clients are entitled to a rebate of $126.50 under Medicare provided they have done the mental health care plan with their doctor and got a separate referral letter stating the number of sessions authorised.
-Fee paying clients are only $63.50 out of pocket after the Medicare rebate.
+Fee paying clients pay a gap.